Line editing

 8. How do you deliver edits and feedback?

 I use Microsoft Word’s Track Changes tool.
 You’ll see all changes clearly and can accept, reject or comment on each one.
-I also include in-line queries and a summary explaining my edits and making suggestions.
+In addition, I’ll also use the Comments function to make queries, explain my edits, and make suggestions.

 9. Can you line edit just a sample or part of my manuscript?